macp3o/linux-tweaks/README.md

 Setting 9 forces Firefox to not use Webm VP9 video, since it's not hardware optimized yet.

-Settings 10 and 11 toggle FF multi-process settings.
-FF49 blocks the display of all tabs and windows for several minutes (sometimes 10, 15, 20 minutes) when using the default settings and more than a few tabs or windows open.
-Changind autostart makes it bearable (only a few secs).
+Settings 10 and 11 toggle FF multi-process off.
+Multi-process blocks the display of all tabs and windows for several minutes (sometimes 10, 15, 20 minutes) when using the default settings and more than a few tabs or windows open.
+Disabling multi-process makes it fast again.

 #### 4. Google Chrome web browser
 Install the Google Chrome browser from https://www.google.com/chrome/browser/